What does your child learn at school each day? Find information about our curriculum subjects here.

 We offer a broad and balanced curriculum at St Andrew's.
 Our curriculum has been reviewed and updated to ensure we are meeting the statutory requirements of The New Primary Curriculum (September 2015).

-For details of coverage for maths, literacy and foundation subjects, please see the documents below.
+For details of coverage for maths, English and foundation subjects, please see the documents below.
 Termly year group newsletters will give parents further detail but if you wish to know more information about the school curriculum please contact your child's class teacher.

 Our Curriculum Drivers